TriPride: 2020

 The year three festival was to happen on August 29, 2020 in downtown Bristol, Virginia and Bristol, Tennessee.
 Organizers cancelled the 2020 parade and festival event due to the COVID-19 crisis.
 In June 2020, TriPride organizers offered free rainbow Pride Flags to any person in the community that wanted one as a way of celebrating LGBTQ+ Pride month.

 2021

 The annual festival was to happen on October 16, 2021 in downtown Bristol, Virginia and Bristol, Tennessee.
 The parade and festival were cancelled for the second year in a row, again due to the COVID-19 crisis.
 The festival was expecting an attendance of over 10,000 people.

 Organizational structure

 The managing organization, TriPride TN, Inc., is a registered 501(c)(3) non-profit.
-There is a board of 15 directors, 5 of whom are an executive committee responsible for the day-to-day governing of the organization.
+There is a board of directors, amongst whom are an executive committee responsible for the day-to-day governing of the organization.
 Each board member serves a two-year term.
 The President and Vice President are an exception in that they serve a three-year term to ensure an overlap between boards between elections.